49 Moo 6 Layi-Nakalay Road | Kamala Kratu, Kamala, Phuket 83150, Thailand

 There is also a gym, spa (offering also yoga and meditation), dvd rental (if you no longer feel like watching Andaman Sea is the best way to spend your time) and a shuttle service to Kamala beach.

-Unfortunately 24 hours wasn’t enough to properly test the restaurant.
+Unfortunately, 24 hours wasn’t enough to properly test the restaurant.
 I can speak only for breakfast, which was lovely with some unusual things like french toast topped with candied bacon.

-Restaurant offers a great selection of fresh juices, pastries and cheeses in a buffet area plus a la carte menu, which is enough to satisfy even fussy eaters.
+The restaurant offers a great selection of fresh juices, pastries and cheeses in a buffet area plus a la carte menu, which is enough to satisfy even fussy eaters.

 One of the highlights of my stay in Paresa and the most jaw dropping experience of our Thailand trip was the infinity dining in Paresa.
 What a great idea for a romantic dinner!